Home Site Map Postwar Lionel Modern Lionel Soviet Trains Contact Us

 Photo of the engine box insert.

-The special 1950 tender has three circular open portholes at the deck end, widely-spaced (small) lettering plus staple-end trucks with a magnetic coupler.
+The 8-wheel "scoop" tender has closed rear deck holes plus metal, bar-end trucks with a magnetic coupler.

 Photo of the tender box.